rust-lang/rfcs/text/3727-unsafe-set-discriminant.md

 * The pointer `*mut T` must be non-null
 * The enum `T` and the selected variant's fields must be well-aligned for reading and writing
 * This function is allowed to write and read-back both the discriminant and body (whether they each exist or not, and whether the discriminant and body are separate or not).
-This function also may do this in an unsynchronized manner (not requiring locks or atomic operations), which means an exclusive access is required
+This function also may do this in an unsynchronized manner (not requiring locks or atomic operations), which means exclusive access is required

 If the `T` used for `*mut T` or `Discriminant<T>` when calling this function is NOT an enum, then this function is specified as a no-op.
-This is not undefined behavior, but later calls to `assume_init` may be undefined behavior if the `T` was not properly initialized.
+This is not undefined behavior, but later calls to `assume_init` or usage of the value `T` may be undefined behavior if the `T` was not properly initialized.
 This is also allowed (but not required) to cause a debug assertion failure to aid in testing (implementor's choice).

 When this function is called, it MUST be called AFTER fully initializing the variant of the enum completely, as in some cases it may be necessary to read back these values.
 This is discussed more in the next section.